Neuroradiology

 Neuroradiology Fellow

-• Ten fellows are accepted into the program per academic year.
-A second year of research or advanced clinical practice is optional
+• Twelve fellows are accepted into the program per academic year.
+A second year of research or advanced clinical practice, such as pediatric neuroradiology, is optional.

 MIR provides a full diagnostic home work station with full computer functionality through a VPN (access to PACS, Epic, etc).
 We also offer a wide range of helpful resources and competitive benefits for trainees.

-Fellows who maintain full Missouri medical licensure have extensive opportunities to moonlight at several BJH locations, either remotely or in person.
+Fellows who maintain full Missouri medical licensure have extensive TELEMIR™ moonlighting opportunities at several BJH locations, either remotely or in person.
 This allows fellows to supplement their income and at the same time maintain their general diagnostic radiology skills.

 1783423F0